There’s always a first time. Millions of travelers are heading towards Peru, South America yearly, just like you.

 Bring an adapter to charge electronic devices or make sure to get one in your place where you stay.
 For example, Peru (220V) uses a higher voltage than the USA (120V).
 Further, a mobile battery is always a great help in case your mobile phone is at 5% and you are in the middle of nowhere.

 Equipped with those 11 things to know before traveling to Peru your journey will already be much easier and comfortable.
+Now, it’s time for you to check out the top things to do in Peru!

-See you in Peru!
+See you soon in Peru!